 Viri Rios has a PhD in Government from Harvard University where she also teaches Public Policy.
-Her work as a progressive and disruptive thought leader has earned her the recognition as the title one of Mexico’s “movers and shakers” by The Economist.
+Her work as a progressive and disruptive thought leader has earned her the title of one of Mexico’s “movers and shakers” by The Economist.
 In 2020, she was named a Young Global Leader by the World Economic Forum.
 As a social entrepreneur, she runs #FuisteTu, a group that identifies acts of corruption in public spending, and is the Executive Director of Dateras, a female-owned company that seeks to empower civil society through the effective use of data.